 You can see a table with the payment status of each appointment by going to the Supervise page.
-The and icons are used to indicate payment status; indicates payment is pending, while means payment was completed and the booking approved. indicates the booking was (partially) paid with credit.
+The and icons are used to indicate payment status; indicates payment is pending, while means payment was completed and the booking approved.
+For the credit system, indicates the booking was (partially) paid with credit.
 Furthermore, indicates that payment is in progress, while signals that the user has chosen to pay later.
-There are a few more exotic symbols related to payment failures that can be found in the list of
+There are a few more symbols related to payment failures that can be found in the list of

-If you have chosen to work with manual payment – bank transfer, check or credit card – bookings will be shown as pending approval: Managing appointments and customers)..
-Once you receive payment you will have to manually approve the booking (see also
+If you have chosen to work with manual payment via bank transfer, check or credit card, appointments will be shown as pending approval: Managing appointments and customers).in your booking calendar.
+Once you receive payment you will have to manually approve the booking (see

 Adjusting the payment status

-There are times that you need to override the approval process manually.
+There may be times when you need to override the approval process manually.
 For example, you may want to mark a booking as paid because you want to give it away for free or have already received payment through another channel.
-When viewing the booking details as administrator, you will either see anor button, which can be used to override/revert the current status.
+When viewing the booking details as administrator, you will see eitheror , which can be used to override/revert the current status.

 Restoring timed-out bookings

 When a user makes a booking but doesn’t complete the full payment process, the booking will be timed out after about 15 minutes and is moved to the trash to avoid claiming a space.
 In the trash, timed-out bookings are marked with a Supervise > Overview > Show trash, click the icon to the right of the booking in question and then click .icon.
 In order to restore a booking after it timed out, navigate to

 If a user takes more than 15 minutes to pay and payment comes in after an automatic time-out, the related booking is automatically reinstated from the trash.
 In this case there is a very small chance that another client has taken the spot in the meantime.
 If this does happen, the administrator will receive an email to alert to resolve the double booking manually.